vpubchain/vpub-bitcore-node/README.md

 Bitcore Node
 ============

-A Particl full node for building applications and services with Node.js.
+A Vpub full node for building applications and services with Node.js.
 A node is extensible and can be configured to run additional services.
-At the minimum a node has an interface to Particl Core (with additional indexing enabled) for more advanced address queries.
+At the minimum a node has an interface to Vpub Core (with additional indexing enabled) for more advanced address queries.
 Additional services can be enabled to make a node more useful such as exposing new APIs, running a block explorer and wallet service.

 ## Install